 "... it is well to remember that the course of events in Palestine during the year 1948 may have wide repercussions.
 Nor should we lose sight of the fact that action taken now—or absence of action—will be recalled in literature, the Press, the schoolroom with hardly a break for another century."
 Cyril Falls, Chilele Professor of the History of War, Oxford.
 The Illustrated London News, April 10 1948.

-By 1948 no one was safe and Palestinian Arabs and Zionists were fighting for ownership of Palestine; the British being caught in the middle.
+By 1948 no one was safe and Palestinian Arabs and Zionist colonists were fighting for Palestine; the British being caught in the middle.
 Arab irregulars were infiltrating across borders and attacking and looting Jewish settlements and property.
 The Haganah, etc, had begun to attack Palestinian villages, forcing out the inhabitants, looting and often destroying the villages.
 (Jewish veterans are beginning to talk about their part in these attacks.)
-There was unrest also around the globe and Herbert Morrison put demobilisation of troops back three months.
+There was unrest also all around the globe and Herbert Morrison put demobilisation of troops back three months.

 and vice versa, but both sides took the

 and enforcing the curfew by night."